 Step 4: Identify Vulnerabilities

 Now it's time to identify what has a chance of happening.
-A vulnerability is a threat that can exploit to harm your organization or steal data.
+A vulnerability is a threat that can be exploited to harm your organization or steal data.
 They are found through vulnerability analysis, vendor reports, and security analysis.

 You can reduce software threats with proper patch management via automatic forced updates.
 However, the chance of anyone's access to an organization's system is reduced by having key card access.